verbling/kickq/test/README.md

 Kickq exposes a robust logging facility.
 The messages that kickq generates range from Severe errors, failing database, failed saving etc. Down to code debugging messages.
 The levels are represented by an integer, ranging from 0 (less important) to 1000 (severe).

-All levels are exposed as an enume by `kickq.LogLevel`:
+All levels are exposed as an enum by `kickq.LogLevel`:

 ```js
   // Values of the LogLevel Enum